Yutsuten/linux-config/README.md

 # linux-config

 Configure my linux environment.
-This configures some tools like Git, Neovim and Fish.
+This configures some tools like Git, Zellij, Helix and Fish.

-It uses Sway as Window Manager.
+It uses [Sway](https://swaywm.org/) as Window Manager.

 ## Usage